 It seemed like a good idea at the time.

 He should have known by now.
-Everything could go wrong on Big Mountain, and it always did.
+Everything could go wrong at Big Mountain, and it always did.

 He set it up at X-84, the facility in Big Mountain that manufactured his Transportalponder.
 There was the device itself in the testing room with a robot, a Mister Handy, as the test subject, and an alarm system.
-Not long after the New California Republic snatched victory for the second time at Hoover Dam, the X-84 facility had popped out of the ground like a mole rat during mating season.
+Not long after the New California Republic snatched victory again at Hoover Dam, the facility had popped out of the ground like a mole rat during mating season.

-Looking through the thoroughly cleaned window, the Courier observed as a Mister Handy used one of its claws to pick up the Transportalponder.
+Looking through the carefully cleaned window, the Courier observed as the Mister Handy used one of its claws to pick up the Transportalponder.
 With a press of a button at the console, the Mister Handy obeyed the command and squeezed the trigger.

-The result was an outright disaster.
+The result was a complete disaster.
 Instead of the robot blinking out, the device shot out sparks.
-Ethan watched in wonder as what looked like a tear in reality, a gray and black miasma of swirling chaos, appeared in the room and started expanding quickly.
+Ethan watched in wonder as to what looked like a tear in reality, a gray and black miasma of swirling chaos, appeared in the room and expanded quickly.
 He read about wormholes in science books and what they theoretically looked like.
-This one was clearly it.
+This one was it.

-In a swift motion, he activated the testing room's force fields as the alarms blared out, hoping to contain the wormhole.
+In a swift motion, he switched on the testing room's force fields as the alarms blared out, hoping to contain the wormhole.

-"Oh honestly!" the Mister Handy complained.
-The wormhole pulled it in along with the Transportalponder, almost like it disappeared in an instant.
+"Oh, honestly!" the Mister Handy complained.
+The wormhole pulled it in along with the Transportalponder, almost like it vanished.

-The wormhole broke through the field like a hot knife through butter and tore everything around it.
+The rift broke through the field like a hot knife through butter and tore everything around it.

-He ducked as a piece of debris flew over him, missing him by mere inches, and held onto a nearby desk drilled tightly on the ground.
-It felt like bits of him were being torn from him as he was being pulled towards the rift.
-When he looked at it, it felt like the dark, starry abyss was staring right back at him, the stars themselves trailed in the deep black.
+He dodged as a piece of debris flew over him, missing him by mere inches, and held onto a nearby desk drilled tightly on the ground.
+Bits of himself torn from him as the rift pulled him toward it.
+When he looked at it, a dark, starry abyss was glaring right back at him, the stars themselves trailed in the deep black.

 "Well, shit," he groaned.
-He held on the desk as much as he could, but the wormhole was so powerful that he got sucked in.
-He slammed headfirst into the now flying desk, and consciousness failed him.
+He held on the desk as much as he could, but the wormhole's strength managed to drag him in.
+He slammed headfirst into the now flying furniture, and consciousness deserted him.

-As he regained consciousness, he was met by a foul smell whiffing about.
-It reminded him of Brahmin shit mixed with gunpowder and rotten fish.
+As he woke up, a foul smell had assailed his nostrils, reminding him of Brahmin shit mixed with gunpowder and rotten fish.

 At first, he thought he was in an alleyway, somewhere in Freeside.
 Freeside was not known for its cleanliness.
 He was half-right.

-He expected to see a starry night sky when he looked up, only to find that there was a ceiling far above him.
-Judging by the weak illumination of neon lights, he inferred that he was in civilization, but where exactly?
+He expected to find a starry night sky when he gazed up, only to see that there was a ceiling far above him.
+Judging by the weak illumination of neon bulbs, he concluded that he was in civilization, but where exactly?
 One thing for sure was that he was neither in the Sierra Madre nor somewhere in the Divide.
 He never liked either of those places.

-He stood up steadily, kicking off whatever particular pieces of garbage were on his black boots.
+He stood up steadily, kicking off whatever particular pieces of garbage that clung onto his black boots.
 Dusting off his armored vault jumpsuit, the Courier took a thorough, good look at himself.
 He knew that rifts in the space-time continuum can tear things apart at an atomic level, so he had to be sure.